 There are a few off the beaten path things to do in Bucharest that I want to highlight.
 First, I found this awesome store called My Romanian Store, that sold handmade local items.
 I was pleasantly surprised that its Chief Marketing Executive was a cat.
 The cat chose them in August.
 He came in the morning when the shop opened and left when the shop closed.
 When it started to get cold, an artist who lived upstairs offered to keep him at night.
 He doesn't have a name, because he doesn't respond to the names they've given him.
 They just refer to him as My Romanian Cat at My Romanian Store.
 He was very sweet.

-is an open-air ethnographic museum that showcases traditional Romanian village life.
+The Village Museum is an open-air ethnographic museum that showcases traditional Romanian village life.
 Structures in the museum ranged from the 17th to the 20th century and were representative of different ethnographic regions.
 It's best to go between April and October, because more structures are open during warmer seasons.

 The best thing about the Village Museum were the friendly cats